 7. When are the admissions deadlines?

-PhD applications to Fall 2019 are now closed.
-The Fall 2020 PhD application will be available in August 2019.
+The Fall 2020 PhD application is now available.
 Deadlines for all of our programs can be found on our How to Apply admissions page.
 All program applications, excluding PhD, are reviewed on a rolling basis, and students are strongly encouraged to submit applications in advance of these deadlines.

 8. Where do I send my application materials?